-Grants are usually awarded to students with financial need or those with other special circumstances.
+Grants are usually offered to eligible students with financial need or those with other special circumstances.
 Grants typically come from federal and state governments and agencies or from colleges; some are guaranteed to students who meet minimum qualifications.
-Some grants are awarded by private entities and other organizations.
+Some grants are offered by private entities and other organizations.

 Grants do not need to be repaid.
-Some are awarded only for freshman year; others are renewable for four or more years if the student continues to meet the qualifications.
+Some are offered only for freshman year; others are renewable for four or more years if the student continues to meet the qualifications.

 Scholarships are similar to grants in many ways.
 A student may receive a scholarship for demonstrating financial need, but scholarships are also awarded for academic merit, specific accomplishments and a variety of other qualifications.
 Colleges are the source of many of the most substantial scholarships, but community organizations, nonprofits and businesses also make awards.